sagihaider/XAI-Gasification-Modelling/README.md

 # 4. Citation

-The results of this project was submitted in Fuel (Elsevier).
-Currently, the paper is under review.
+The results of this project has been accepted for the publication in Fuel (Elsevier).
+Currently, the paper is under proof-reading.